dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The more positive thoughts you have, the better you feel, which causes you to have more positive thoughts, then you feel even better.**
+**The pain you feel today will be the strength you feel tomorrow.**

-James Borg
+Anonymous